In the Julian calendar before the Gregorian reform, this was the shortest day and longest night, and widely celebrated as such.

 1862 – One of the bloodiest days in Irish military history as Irish fought Irish at Marye’s Heights in Fredericksburg.
 The Union’s Irish Brigade (the Fighting 69th) is decimated by Confederate forces during multiple efforts to take Marye’s Heights.
 In his official report Meagher wrote: “Of the one thousand and two hundred I led into action, only two hundred and eighty appeared on parade next morning.”

-1904 – Sir William McCrea, mathematician and astronomer, is born in Dublin.
+1904 – Birth of mathematician and astronomer, Sir William McCrea, in Dublin.

-1905 – Críostóir Mac Aonghusa, writer and promoter of the Irish language is born in Blackwater, Co Offaly.
+1905 – Birth of writer and promoter of the Irish language, Críostóir Mac Aonghusa, in Blackwater, Co Offaly.

-1922 – 100 Republican fighters under Tom Barry take Carrick-on-Suir in a surprise attack, capturing 107 rifles, two Lewis Guns and two armoured cars.
+1922 – One hundred Republican fighters under Tom Barry take Carrick-on-Suir in a surprise attack, capturing 107 rifles, two Lewis Guns and two armoured cars.
 They do not attempt to hold the town however.

 1922 – An Anti-Treaty column of ten men at Moore’s Bridge, Co Kildare is surprised by a National Army raid and captured.
 One of the Anti-Treaty men is killed, allegedly due to a beating with rifle butts, though the troops claim he was shot trying to escape.
 Seven of the others are executed in Dublin on 19 December.
 They had ambushed a Free State patrol on 25 November and derailed two trains on 11 December.

 1955 – Death of Irish Patriot, Grace Gifford Plunkett, in her apartment in South Richmond Street, Portobello, Dublin.
 She was buried with full military honours close to the republican plot in Glasnevin Cemetery.

 1970 – Death of Irish Nationalist, Sorcha MacMahon, in Dublin.